 Customer retention is more difficult

-Because today’s consumers are mobile-enabled and digitally savvy, they’re constantly re-evaluating their options.
-And, a recent study from Deloitte showed, “switchers” are younger, better educated, more tech savvy and have a higher household income than “stickers”.
+Because today’s consumers are mobile-enabled and digitally savvy, they are constantly re-evaluating their options.
+And, a recent study from Deloitte showed, ‘switchers’ are younger, better educated, more tech savvy and have a higher household income than ‘stickers’.

 A further study found that 89% of overall respondents and a massive 97% of millennials indicated that they use mobile banking.
-The current generation of customers – and the one to come – have increasing expectations regarding the digital experience they get when interacting with the Financial Services provider.
+The current generation of customers have increasing expectations regarding the digital experience they get when interacting with the Financial Services provider.
 That experience needs to be driven by the insights that AI can generate.

 What this adds up to is a need for firms to invest in AI in order to provide customers with assistance when they need it, and to simplify certain tasks.
 In other words, giving their customers as personal experience as possible – without having to wait for an actual person to provide it!